 The aged are defined as persons 65 years and older.
 The blind are individuals with 20/200 vision or less with the use of a correcting lens in the person's better eye, or those with tunnel vision of 20 degrees or less.
-Disabled individuals are those unable to engage in any substantial gainful activity by reason of a medically determined physical or mental impairment expected to result in death or that has lasted, or can be expected to last, for a continuous period of at least 12 months.
-21 "Substantial gainful activity" generally refers to work activity that is "both substantial and gainful."
-22 In calendar year 2016 earnings are deemed substantial and gainful once they reach \$1,130 in monthly income, with impairment-related expenses subtracted from earnings.
-23 Generally, a disabled individual must be unable to do any kind of work that exists in the national economy, taking into account age, education, and work experience.
+Disabled individuals are those unable to engage in any substantial gainful activity by reason of a medically determined physical or mental impairment expected to result in death or that has lasted, or can be expected to last, for a continuous period of at least 12 months.21 "Substantial gainful activity" generally refers to work activity that is "both substantial and gainful."22 In calendar year 2017 earnings are deemed substantial and gainful once they reach \$1,170 in monthly income, with impairment-related expenses subtracted from earnings.23 Generally, a disabled individual must be unable to do any kind of work that exists in the national economy, taking into account age, education, and work experience.

-Children may qualify for SSI if they are under age 18 (or under age 22 if a fulltime student), unmarried, and meet the applicable SSI criteria for disability or described in this document apply to SSI as well as Medicaid.
-Interestingly, there is not a single SSI regulation addressing special needs trusts; they are covered under the general resource rules that apply to other assets found in Subpart L, $20 \text{ C.F.R.} \ \$ \ 416.1201 - 416.1266$.
-See D. Lillesand, Special Needs Trusts -2005, at p.
+Children may qualify for SSI if they are under age 18 (or under age 22 if a fulltime student), unmarried, and meet the applicable SSI criteria for disability or regulation addressing special needs trusts; they are covered under the general resource rules that apply to other assets found in Subpart L, 20 C.F.R. § 416.1201 - 416.1266.
+See D. Lillesand, Special Needs Trusts - 2005, at p.
 9.4

-In very general terms, financial eligibility for SSI means income below the benefit rate (\$733 per month for an individual in 2016), and countable resources below \$2,000.
+20 In very general terms, financial eligibility for SSI means income below the benefit rate (\$733 per month for an individual in 2016), and countable resources below \$2,000.
 Formerly, SSI was said to provide food, clothing and shelter.
 Clothing was removed in final regulations published on February 7, 2005 as a way of simplifying the calculation of in-kind maintenance and support.